admission2024/Admission_Cell-2024/General.md

     }
 </style>

 - GNDEC is introducing a new branch, i.e. B.Tech. in Logistics and supply Chain Management.
+(Subjected to approval, will soon be confirmed)
 - We may have an increase in the sanctioned intake of B.tech - CSE and IT.
 (This will be confirmed, as and when finalized).

 ### REGISTRATION PROCESS